-The financial statements for the periods ended December 31, 2021 and 2020 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
-The financial statements were authorized for issuance by management on March 28, 2022.
+The financial statements for the years ended December 31, 2022 and 2021 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
+The financial statements were authorized for issuance by management on March 29, 2023.